-To make this happen, we’ll still need to find the perfect body-hugging chair, and we’re working on piecing together our former living room’s Flor tiles (although we’re thinking those will be for the interim).
-We also needed a place to stash our vinyl collection, and as we mentioned after painting the room green (update: it’s since been painted Benjamin Moore Kendall Charcoal), we finally assembled an Ikea Vittsjo unit that was originally intended for the kitchen – which, by the way, will mean we’ll need to get another one for the kitchen.
-They’re inexpensive, well made (for Ikea), and the perfect alternative to, say, the much-loved Expedit or Billy bookcases.
-But because records are heavy, we needed to reinforce the glass shelves they come with for something that can bear the weight:
+To make this happen, we needed a place to stash our vinyl collection, and as we mentioned after painting the room green (update: it’s since been painted Benjamin Moore Kendall Charcoal), we finally assembled an IKEA VITTSJÖ unit that was originally intended for our future kitchen renovation.
+They’re inexpensive and well made, but because records are heavy, we needed to reinforce the glass shelves they come with for something that can bear the weight.

-Like most Ikea pieces, there are many, many ways to hack an item – so many!
-Kate at Centsational Girl has a great write-up on nothing but Vittsjo ideas, and while we toyed with the idea of a different color altogether, we actually really liked the matte black finish for this room (the kitchen, however, may get a whole different treatment!).
+Like most IKEA pieces, there are many, many ways to hack an item – so many!
+Kate at Centsational Girl has a great write-up on nothing but Vittsjo ideas, and while we toyed with the idea of a different color altogether, we actually really liked the matte black finish for this room.
 Our plan?
 We wanted to add wood shelving not only for the warm look it would provide, but again, to give us enough support for all of our records.
 Here’s how it looks today, with plywood reinforcement on the lower two shelves!

 The original glass shelves actually sit on small tabs inside the steel frame, and we would need to fit shelves to sit on top of the steel frame.
 (Support, support, support!)
-The measurement needed for each shelf was 14 1/4″d X 39 3/8″w, which meant that our (more affordable) options were mostly limited to 4×8 sheets, as common board planks only have a depth of 11 1/2.”
-This, of course, turned into quite the debate at the store, as we couldn’t bring ourselves to purchase the smaller laminated pine sheets that would allow for only one shelf per board.
-That would’ve added a cost of $80 to a $70 shelf, which felt silly.
+The measurement needed for each shelf was 14 1/4″d X 39 3/8″w, which meant that our (more affordable) options were mostly limited to 4′ x 8′ sheets.
+In the end, we decided to buy a nice looking 4’x8′ sheet of birch plywood for $40.

 Now that we had our shelves, we would need to notch out the room needed for the vertical supports, so I made a paper template.
 For anyone wanting to do the same, these were the measurements needed on our 14 1/4″d X 39 3/8″w stencil: